 It could be that this patient has a tendency to complain or there may be a quality issue associated with these doctors.
 This is a starting point an analyst can use for further investigation.

 Achieving Customer 360 can be challenging, but with a unified graph view it’s achievable.
 In this blog we’ve outlined three features – combos, the time bar and filtering.
-There are many more features to explore in our SDK.
+There are many more features to explore in our toolkits.

 Read more blog posts about Use Cases.